Marriage law: State recognition

 The status in the eyes of one authority may not be the same as for another.
-For example, a marriage may be recognised civilly, but not by a church, and vice versa.
-Normally a marriage entered into in one country will be recognised in other countries.
+For example, a marriage may be recognized civilly, but not by a church, and vice versa.
+Normally a marriage entered into in one country will be recognized in other countries.
 Sometimes, however, a religious ceremony or a marriage entered into in one country is not recognized by another, such as a same-sex marriage.

+In the United States, various states have proposed and enacted changes to their marriage laws.
+New Jersey introduced bills allowing remote application for marriage licenses and virtual ceremonies using video-conferencing technology.
+New York has similar proposals, including waiving the 24-hour waiting period for military personnel.
+New Mexico is considering legislation to amend the minimum age for marriage and expand who can officiate weddings, while South Dakota raised the legal marriage age to 18 without exceptions.
+Additionally, Utah passed a law protecting interracial marriages explicitly.

+At present, South Africa is the only country to legally recognize both polygamy and same-sex marriage, though same-sex couples are excluded from entering into polygamous marriages.
+While it has been argued that "polygamy offers same-sex marriage advocates a reason to reject the claim that there is a long tradition of defining marriage between one man and one woman", the apparent mutual exclusivity of polygamy and same-sex marriage may reflect a view that "advocates should continue to distance same-sex marriage from plural marriage" even though "polygamy and same-sex marriage may share some common ground".

 International recognition

 Some countries give legal recognition to marriages performed in another country under the Hague Convention on Marriages (1978).
-For this to apply, both the country of marriage and the country where recognition is sought need to be members of this convention.
+For this to apply, both the country of marriage and the country where recognition is sought need to be convention members.

 If the country of marriage is not a member of the Hague Convention on Marriages (1978), then the marriage documents will need to be certified following the Apostille convention.
 This certification is usually performed in the country of marriage by the embassy of the country whose recognition is sought.